arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/08.image-building/content.md

 #### Set Up the Portenta X8 Distribution

-For the Portenta X8, you have options for the **DISTRO** setting, each desgined for different needs:
+For the Portenta X8, you have options for the **DISTRO** setting, each designed for different needs:

 - **`lmp-base`**: A developer-friendly, insecure image without OSTree that is unsuitable for OTA updates.
 - **`lmp`**: A secure image, streamlined without xwayland.